 It’s a miserable kind of day here at the end of the world, cold & wet.
 But regardless of the here & now climatic conditions, the outlook for today was always sunny.
 Today was supposed to be the day I set sail aboard the M/V Ocean Endeavour for Antarctica.
 Instead I’m looking at it in the rain sitting wounded in Ushuaia port, somewhere it limped into earlier this morning after returning back across the Drake Passage.
 She won’t be going anywhere for the foreseeable future.

 So I’ve decided, & to the detriment of a big chunk of the final portion of my 2015 travels further north, to hang around in the hopes of being accommodated on that November 26th sailing, assuming it happens.
 I’ll know in a day or so and until then I’ll keep waiting here at the end of the world.
 There’s not a whole lot to do here in Ushuaia & its well-marketed end of the world vibe will appease even the most passive of souls only for so long.
-Tonight is night 7 here & if I get the green light for that November 26th departure then I’ll have to find something to do while I wait some more.
-And I’ll have to someplace else to do it too.
+Tonight is night 7 here & if I get the green light for that November 26th departure then I might have to find something to do, and somewhere else to do it, while I wait some more.

 November 20, 2015 || #PostcardfromAntarctica

 Date || November 20, 2015